cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 This three-step process is designed to ensure that the joint randomness does not leak the measurement to the Aggregators while preventing a malicious Client from tampering with the joint randomness in a way that allows it to break robustness.
-To bootstrap the required check, the Client encodes the joint randomness parts in the public share.
-(See {{prio3-preparation}} for details.)
+To save a round of communication between the Aggregators later, the Client encodes the joint randomness parts in the public share.
+(See
+{{prio3-preparation}} for details.)

 All functions used in the following listing are defined in {{prio3-auxiliary}}: